 It operates as an intermediary level between the assessor and the courts.
 The Board enables taxpayers to be heard by their peers at no expense.
 No fees are charged for the appeal process.
 Furthermore, taxpayers do not have to be represented by counsel.

-See the blue Calendar tab (above) for upcoming meetings.
+See the blue Calendar tab on the home page for upcoming meetings.
 Agendas and minutes are available at the Town Hall and on this website.
 Meetings are open to the public.

 The three members are elected for a term of four years.
 Vacancies are filled by the Selectmen until the next Town election.